gabrielperales/elm-soundcloud-player/README.md

 ## What?

-An exmaple app done in Elm for learning Elm and Elm ports.
+An example app done in Elm for learning Elm and Elm ports.

 ## Why ?

 There are not too many examples of how to use Elm ports.
 This is a fun way to play sounds using them.

 ## Getting Started

+This application needs an application client id for the soundcloud api.
+You can put your client id in the file `config.env` and then you have to rename it to just `.env`.
+Our code is going to load that file and set that variable as an environment variable.

-Just install its dependencies with `npm install` and then launch `elm-live` with `npm start`.
+After that step, just install its dependencies with `npm install` and then launch the `webpack dev server` with `npm start`.

+## Build a bundle

+You can compile the elm code to javascript jsut running `npm run build`.

+## Contributing

+Contributions are welcome!